addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 Then it becomes much easier to exchange device specific view logics, at runtime, and adopt general strategies- This would also help to add syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone.
-By creating a “BasicView” of superclass, we enable all inherited-view-pages to share a common way to handle jQM the common usage of a template engine and specific view handling.
+By creating a <b>BasicView-superclass</b>, we enable all inherited-view-pages to share a common way to handle jQM the common usage of a template engine and specific view handling.

 In the build progress of Grunt/Yeoman, the semantic templates will be compiled by Handlebar.js and the AMDs template files are combined into a single file.
 By merging all page definitions into a single-file-app, it becomes offline capable, which is important for mobile app.